paked/comp2100-revn/a_dinosaurs_guide_to_jml.md

 Keywords:
 - `spec_public`
+  - declares a protected or private variable public for specification purposes.
 - `invariant`
   - true at the end of the constructor
   - true at the end of all methods